 - International Patients

-At Mayo Clinic in Minnesota, people with melanoma are cared for by a multispecialty team of doctors, including specialists in dermatology, dermatopathology, oncology, radiation oncology, general surgery and plastic surgery.
+At Mayo Clinic, people with melanoma are cared for by a multispecialty team of doctors, including specialists in dermatology, dermatopathology, oncology, radiation oncology, general surgery and plastic surgery.
 Other experts are included as needed.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.